Sequence assembly: De-novo vs mapping assembly

 Referring to the comparison drawn to shredded books in the introduction: while for mapping assemblies one would have a very similar book as a template (perhaps with the names of the main characters and a few locations changed), de-novo assemblies present a more daunting challenge in that one would not know beforehand whether this would become a science book, a novel, a catalogue, or even several books.
 Also, every shred would be compared with every other shred.

 Handling repeats in de-novo assembly requires the construction of a graph representing neighboring repeats.
 Such information can be derived from reading a long fragment covering the repeats in full or only its two ends.
 On the other hand, in a mapping assembly, parts with multiple or no matches are usually left for another assembling technique to look into.

 Technological advances

 The complexity of sequence assembly is driven by two major factors: the number of fragments and their lengths.
-While more and longer fragments allow better identification of sequence overlaps, they also pose problems as the underlying algorithms show quadratic or even exponential complexity behaviour to both number of fragments and their length.
+While more and longer fragments allow better identification of sequence overlaps, they also pose problems as the underlying algorithms show quadratic or even exponential complexity behaviour to both the number of fragments and their length.
 And while shorter sequences are faster to align, they also complicate the layout phase of an assembly as shorter reads are more difficult to use with repeats or near identical repeats.

 In the earliest days of DNA sequencing, scientists could only gain a few sequences of short length (some dozen bases) after weeks of work in laboratories.
 Hence, these sequences could be aligned in a few minutes by hand.